helmetjs/helmet/README.md

 }))
 ```

 Note that the max age is in milliseconds, even though the spec uses seconds.
-This will round to the nearest full second.
+This middleware will round to the nearest full second.

 **Limitations:** This only works if your site actually has HTTPS.
 It won't tell users on HTTP to *switch* to HTTPS, it will just tell HTTPS users to stick around.
 You can enforce this with the [express-enforces-ssl](https://github.com/aredo/express-enforces-ssl) module.
 It's [somewhat well-supported by browsers](http://caniuse.com/#feat=stricttransportsecurity).

 ### Hide X-Powered-By: hidePoweredBy

-**Trying to prevent:** Hackers can exploit known vulnerabilities in Express/Node if they see that your site is powered by Express (or whichever framework you use). `X-Powered-By: Express` is sent in every HTTP request coming from Express, by default.
+**Trying to prevent:** Hackers can exploit known vulnerabilities in Express/Node if they see that your site is powered by Express (or whichever framework you use). `X-Powered-By: Express` is sent in every HTTP request coming from Express by default.
+Disabling this won't provide much security benefit ([as discussed here](https://github.com/strongloop/express/pull/2813#issuecomment-159270428)), but might help a tiny bit.
+It will also improve performance by reducing the number of bytes sent.

 **How to use Helmet to mitigate this:** The `hidePoweredBy` middleware will remove the `X-Powered-By` header if it is set (which it will be by default in Express).